MITLibraries/dome-reports/README.md

 In the event of an invalid data load, all of that data will need to be deleted manually from the database prior to loading the correct data.

+## Longer term processing issues

+Various problems can arise with sequential processing across difference servers and applications over many months and years.
+The following outlines how some of this is handled, especially in the automated aspects.

+**Duplicate processing of import files**  The SQLite database maintains a table listing all processed filenames.
+This will be checked before attempting an import on a file.
+In addition, processed files in the /imports directory will be automatically moved to the /import/completed directory.
+To be determined: deleting or moving completed files at some point.

+**Missing import files or lapses in process**  External factors may interfere with monthly processing or access to the source database and repository.
+The report generation scripts will adapt to the possibility of missing data with codes such as N/A (not available) and so forth.
+Attempting to capture data from previous months based on accession timestamps is not currently envisioned.

+**Log of events and errors**  There is a table named "Log" in the database which will store events and errors with timestamps in order to assist with tracking problems.

+**Time-series intervals**  Currently, the monthly reports are set to appear per calendar year in single reports.
+Combining multiple reports after the fact should provide adequate access to different report intervals.

 ## Ad hoc reports